shuuryou/f22pro/README.md

 *If you follow these steps, you are doing so at your own risk.
 I wrote down the steps as I was doing them.*

 The original Chinese + English stock ROM is apparently a little bit better.
 It doesn't include Google Play.
-But there's always the FDroid store and many alternative stores.
+But there's always F-Droid and many alternative stores.
 I got the ROM from a website called [ROM-Provider](https://romprovider.com/xiaomi-qin-f22-pro-firmware-support/).
 If you download the `ROM_2_1.0.7_Unloked.7z` file, and open it, inside will be a file named just `ROM_2`.
 You can open this file with 7-Zip and extract `42.super.img` from it.

 1. Run `python mtk w 42.super.img` (adjust the path to backup directory as necessary).
 1. You should get the message `Waiting for PreLoader VCOM, please connect mobile`.
 Now press and hold *VOLUME DOWN* on the phone, then plug in the USB C cable.
 Do not press any other buttons.